Aspirin is a common drug for relieving minor aches, pains, and fevers. People also use it as an anti-inflammatory or a blood thinner.

 Preventing cardiovascular events

 The daily use of low-dose aspirin can lower the risk of cardiovascular events in some people — it is not safe for everyone.
-The Food and Drug Administration (FDA) recommend only using aspirin in this way under the supervision of a doctor.
+The

 In people with a high risk of cardiovascular events, low-dose aspirin can reduce the risk by preventing blood clots from forming.